-Dose (Type of TEAE) No. of placebo subjects with TEAE 350 mg q.d. (once daily) 2 subjects (mainly wound and pain in extremity).
-3 subjects (mainly musculoskeletal and connective tissues (back pain, spasms and stiffness) and nervous system (dizziness and headache)).
+No. of treated subjects with TEAE Dose 350 mg q.d. (once daily) (Type of TEAE) 2 subjects (mainly wound and pain in extremity).
+No. of placebo subjects with TEAE 3 subjects (mainly musculoskeletal and connective tissues (back pain, spasms and stiffness) and nervous system (dizziness and headache)).
 350 mg b.i.d. (twice daily) 7 subjects (mainly gastrointestinal (constipation, diarrhea and bloating), and musculoskeletal and connective tissue (back pain, spasms and stiffness)).
 450 mg b.i.d. (twice daily) 8 subjects (mainly gastrointestinal (constipation, diarrhea and bloating), musculoskeletal and connective tissue disorders (back pain, spasms and stiffness) and nervous system (dizziness and headache)).

 The pharmacokinetic analysis showed a short half-life between 3 to 4 hours and that the steady state was reached from the second day of administration in the MAD phase.
-No accumulation of Sarconeos (BIO101) was observed at 350 mg q.d. in the MAD phase (accumulation ratio of 1.14); however, a small accumulation was observed at 350 mg b.i.d. in the MAD phase (accumulation ratio of 1.31).
+No accumulation of Sarconeos (BIO101) was observed at 350 mg q.d. in the MAD phase (accumulation ratio of 1.14); however, a small accumulation was observed at 350 and 450 mg b.i.d. in the MAD phase (accumulation ratio of 1.31).
 We determined the optimal dosing of 175 and 350 mg b.i.d. from a PK modeling study.